MariaExtrella/QATestTheAgileMonkeys/README.md

-In this parctice, there are two different environments: 'Dev' and 'Prod', where an user will have to sign in order to get a token for using the GraphQL API.
+In this test, there are two different environments: 'Dev' and 'Prod', where users have to sign in order to get a token for using the GraphQL API.

-The file [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js) has the configuration of environment, so it is possible to configure there the values of the urls.
-For this test, the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js) file according to the value that I set in the java class [TestRunner.java](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestRunner.java) is configured like this:
+The file [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js) has the configuration of the environment and it is possible to configure in it the url of the end points.
+For this test, the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js) file, according to the value set in the java class [TestRunner.java](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestRunner.java) is configured like this:

       function fn() {
         var env = karate.env; // get system property 'karate.env'